 Our bylaws provide that our Board shall consist of not less than three members.
-Each director serves for a one-year term, with each director being elected at each annual meeting of Stockholders.
-Six directors are currently serving on the Board.
-The directorships expiring this year are currently filled by Phillip P. Chan, Al W. Kraus, Edward R. Jones, Michael G. Bator, Alan D. Sobel and Jiny Kim.
-On April 17, 2023, Mr. Kraus has indicated that he is retiring from the Board effective June 6, 2023 and he will not stand for reelection at the Annual Meeting.
-If each of the remaining directors is elected, the total number of directors comprising our Board will be five directors effective immediately following the Annual Meeting and the Board anticipates decreasing the size of the Board from six directors to five directors on the date of the Annual Meeting in light of Mr. Kraus' departure from the Board.
-If elected, each director's term will expire in 2024.
+Each director serves for a one-year term, with each director being elected at each annual meeting of stockholders.
+Five directors are currently serving on the Board.
+The directorships expiring this year are currently filled by Phillip P. Chan, Edward R. Jones, Michael G. Bator, Alan D. Sobel and Jiny Kim.
+Following the recommendation of our Nominating and Corporate Governance Committee, our Board has nominated each of our current directors for election at the Annual Meeting.
+If each of the directors is reelected, the total number of directors comprising our Board will remain at five directors effective immediately following the Annual Meeting.
+If elected, each director's term will expire in 2025.
 Our Board is authorized to increase or decrease the total number of directors within the limitations prescribed by our bylaws.